gdnmobilelab/SWWebView/README.md

 - **SWWebView**

   A subclass of WKWebView that injects JavaScript to create a version of the Service Worker API you can access like you would the real thing in Chrome and Firefox.
 Allows you to register, unregister and postMessage to a worker.
 Sends fetch events through the worker when it is in control of an SWWebView.
-As you might imagine, there are a lot of tradeoffs and caveats involved in getting it working.
+As you might imagine, there are [a lot of tradeoffs and caveats](https://github.com/gdnmobilelab/SWWebView/wiki/How-SWWebView-bridges-between-the-webview-and-native) involved in getting it working.

+## Requirements
+ - XCode 9 (and iOS 11 on devices)
+ - Node 6 or above

 ## Installation